chef-boneyard/openssl/README.md

 `expire`           | Integer (Optional)           | Value representing the number of days from _now_ through which the issued certificate cert will remain valid.
 The certificate will expire after this period. _Default: 365
 `extensions`       | Hash (Optional)              | Hash of X509 Extensions entries, in format `{ 'keyUsage' => { 'values' => %w( keyEncipherment digitalSignature), 'critical' => true } }` _Default: empty_
 `subject_alt_name` | Array (Optional)             | Array of _Subject Alternative Name_ entries, in format `DNS:example.com` or `IP:1.2.3.4` _Default: empty_
 `key_file`         | String (Optional)            | The path to a certificate key file on the filesystem.
-If the `key_file` attribute is specified, the resource will attempt to source a key from this location.
+If the `key_file` property is specified, the resource will attempt to source a key from this location.
 If no key file is found, the resource will generate a new key file at this location.
-If the `key_file` attribute is not specified, the resource will generate a key file in the same directory as the generated certificate, with the same name as the generated certificate.
+If the `key_file` property is not specified, the resource will generate a key file in the same directory as the generated certificate, with the same name as the generated certificate.
 `key_pass`         | String (Optional)            | The passphrase for an existing key's passphrase `key_type`         | String (Optional)            | The desired type of the generated key (rsa or ec). _Default: rsa_ `key_length`       | Integer (Optional)           | The desired Bit Length of the generated key (if key_type is equal to 'rsa'). _Default: 2048_
 `key_curve`        | String (Optional)            | The desired curve of the generated key (if key_type is equal to 'ec').
 Run `openssl ecparam -list_curves` to see available options. _Default: prime256v1_
 `csr_file`         | String (Optional)            | The path to a X509 Certificate Request (CSR) on the filesystem.
-If the `csr_file` attribute is specified, the resource will attempt to source a CSR from this location.
+If the `csr_file` property is specified, the resource will attempt to source a CSR from this location.
 If no CSR file is found, the resource will generate a Self-Signed Certificate and the certificate fields must be specified (common_name at last).
 `ca_cert_file`     | String (Optional)            | The path to the CA X509 Certificate on the filesystem.
-If the `ca_cert_file` attribute is specified, the `ca_key_file` attribute must also be specified, the certificate will be signed with them.
+If the `ca_cert_file` property is specified, the `ca_key_file` property must also be specified, the certificate will be signed with them.
 `ca_key_file`      | String (Optional)            | The path to the CA private key on the filesystem.
-If the `ca_key_file` attribute is specified, the `ca_cert_file' attribute must also be specified, the certificate will be signed with them.
+If the `ca_key_file` property is specified, the `ca_cert_file' property must also be specified, the certificate will be signed with them.
 `ca_key_pass`      | String (Optional)            | The passphrase for CA private key's passphrase `owner`            | String (optional)            | The owner of all files created by the resource. _Default: "root"_ `group`            | String (optional)            | The group of all files created by the resource. _Default: "root"_